Web Content Display

-So you see, when we keep this [outside] beautiful and inside corrupt, this is a possible destiny that we face.
-My master felt that most of our isolation today – not being able to be with people, this unnecessary and un-understandable need for absolute privacy – to him these were signs of an inner despair, that we are trying to hide ourselves within ourselves.
+So you see, when we keep this [outside] beautiful, and inside corrupt, this is a possible destiny that we face.
+My Master felt that most of our isolation of today – not being able to be with people, this unnecessary and un-understandable need for absolute privacy – to him these were signs of an inner despair, that we are trying to hide ourselves within ourselves.

-So you see, we go back to the heart, not by some arcane technique of mantra, or this or that, but as my master said, by just diverting all these tendencies which are now going outwards inwards.
-When we sit in meditation this is what we try to do, you see, try to re-establish a contact of the existing outer self with the inner deep Self, which is the real Self.
+So you see, we go back to the heart, not by some arcane technique of mantra, or this or that, but as my Master said, by just diverting all these tendencies which are now going outward inwards.
+When we sit in meditation this is what we try to do, you see, try to re-establish a contact of the existing outer self with the inner deeper Self, which is the real Self.

-I have found often that people, after they have been established in this practice for a few weeks, few days, sometimes a few months, often the very first sign of a little progress is they begin to weep without knowing why they are weeping.
+I have found often that people, after they have been established in this practice for a few weeks, few days, sometimes a few months, often the very first sign of a little progress is, they begin to weep without knowing why they are weeping.
 They often weep without knowing they are weeping.
-The tears just flow and they don’t know what I s happening inside, you see.
-My master said this is the first sign of the humanization of the heart.
+The tears just flow and they don’t what’s happening inside, you see.
+My Master said this is the first sign of the humanization of the heart.
 It is becoming soft.
 This softening of the heart is something we have to achieve.